ltgoslo/From_Pain_to_Praise/README.md

 - Sentence-level, fine-grained aspects, fine-tuned on the full dataset
 - Sentence-level, coarse-grained aspects, fine-tuned on the full dataset

-The two latter models are naturally not evaluated, but represent what will be used in practice by NIPH/FHI ("Folkehelseinstituttet").
+The two latter models are naturally not evaluated, but represent what will be used in practice by [NIPH](https://www.fhi.no/en/)/[FHI](https://www.fhi.no/) (The Norwegian Institute of Public Health/Folkehelseinstituttet).

 #### NorMistral-11b-thinking
 Although the encoder model is clearly the better choice for this task, we publish one fine-tuned version of NorMistral-11b-thinking; normistral-absa, which is fine-tuned on sentence-level texts and fine-grained aspects.